El Bagá

 About El Bagá

-El Bagá is a nature park covering approximately 769 hectares on Cayo Coco, part of the Jardines del Rey Archipelago in the Ciego de Ávila province of Cuba.
-The park occupies the inner, wilder portion of the island and was established as a government initiative to balance environmental conservation with the rapid tourist development that transformed Cayo Coco from the 1990s onwards.
-Named after the Bagá tree (breadfruit tree) that grows abundantly in its humid forests, El Bagá preserves a mosaic of tropical dry forest, mangroves, freshwater lagoons, and coastal wetlands representing the natural character of the keys before resort construction.
-The park sits within the broader Jardines del Rey biosphere reserve and serves as a critical refuge for endemic Cuban wildlife amid one of the country's most heavily developed tourism zones.
+El Bagá is a nature park covering approximately 769 hectares on Cayo Coco, part of the Jardines del Rey Archipelago in Ciego de Ávila Province, Cuba.
+[1] The park occupies the inner, wilder portion of the island and was established in 2002 as a government initiative to balance environmental conservation with the rapid tourist development that transformed Cayo Coco from the 1990s onwards.
+Named after the Bagá tree (breadfruit, Artocarpus altilis) that grows in the humid areas of the reserve, El Bagá preserves a mosaic of tropical dry forest, mangroves, freshwater lagoons, and coastal wetlands representing the natural character of the keys before resort construction.
+The park serves as a critical refuge for endemic Cuban wildlife amid one of the country's most heavily developed tourism zones.

 Wildlife Ecosystems

 El Bagá supports remarkable biodiversity for its relatively compact 769-hectare area, with approximately 130 bird species recorded within the park.
-The Jardines del Rey Archipelago lies along a central Caribbean migratory corridor, making the park an exceptional destination for observing both resident endemic species and migratory birds passing through during spring and autumn.
+[1] The Jardines del Rey Archipelago lies along a central Caribbean migratory corridor, making the park an exceptional destination for observing both resident endemic species and migratory birds passing through during spring and autumn.
 Cuban trogons, Cuban parakeets, bee hummingbirds — the world's smallest bird — and flamingos are among the avian highlights.
 Reptiles are conspicuous throughout the park, with Cuban rock iguanas basking in open clearings, Cuban hutias foraging in the undergrowth, and American crocodiles inhabiting the coastal lagoons.
-Freshwater turtles and land tortoises also occur within the reserve, representing species of conservation concern across their wider Caribbean range.
+Freshwater turtles and land tortoises also occur within the reserve.

 Flora Ecosystems

-The vegetation of El Bagá is dominated by the Bagá tree (Artocarpus altilis), the plant after which the park is named, which forms distinctive forest patches in moister ground across the reserve.
-These humid forests transition into semi-deciduous tropical dry forest on higher ground, where thorny shrubs, cacti, and drought-adapted trees create dense, impenetrable thickets.
-Coastal fringing mangroves of red, white, and black mangrove species line the lagoon margins, forming nursery habitat for juvenile fish and nesting sites for colonial waterbirds including herons and egrets.
-Endemic Cuban flowering plants, bromeliads, and orchids grow throughout the understorey, adding botanical interest.
+The vegetation of El Bagá includes the Bagá tree (Artocarpus altilis, breadfruit) that forms distinctive forest patches in moister ground across the reserve, and from which the park takes its name.
+[1] These humid forest areas transition into semi-deciduous tropical dry forest on higher ground, where thorny shrubs, cacti, and drought-adapted trees create dense thickets.
+Coastal fringing mangroves of red, white, and black mangrove species line the lagoon margins, forming nursery habitat for juvenile fish and nesting sites for colonial waterbirds.
+Endemic Cuban flowering plants, bromeliads, and orchids grow throughout the understorey.
 The park's diverse plant communities, from dry scrub to wetland, support the wide variety of wildlife it harbours and represent intact coastal vegetation types that have largely disappeared elsewhere on Cayo Coco.

 Geology